 But it was no surprise for Al’s parents that he chose to study environmental science after high school.
 Seeking a country adventure, Al moved to Bathurst to commence an Associate Diploma in Environmental Control at Mitchell College in 1987.

-“I started the first year at Mitchell College [CSU antecedent institution] and I finished at Charles Sturt University.
+“I started the first year at Mitchell College [Charles Sturt University antecedent institution] and I finished at Charles Sturt University.
 I had so many great experiences, but the best was probably living on a property on the Blayney Road with the Lenahan family.
 I guess I wanted to experience the bush.
 There were four students living on this property and we had so much fun.
 It was an amazing three years and I wouldn’t swap it for anything.

 “We used to round up the sheep late at night or early in the morning and you’d cruise around on your ag bike and see a tiger quoll running by.
 I thought that was pretty cool that these animals still existed and I was doing a course that meant I could maybe help animals like this.